toulbar2/toulbar2/docs/source/examples/tuto_wlp.rst

 Brief description
 =================

-A compagny consider opening warehouses at some candidate locations with each of them having a maintenance cost if they are open.
+A company considers opening warehouses at some candidate locations with each of them having a maintenance cost if it is open.

-The compagny control a set of given stores and each of them need to take suplies to one of the warehouse, but depending the warehouse chosen, there will be an additionnal cost.
+The company controls a set of given stores and each of them needs to take supplies to one of the warehouses, but depending on the warehouse chosen, there will be an additional supply cost.

-The objective is to choose wich warehouse to open and to divide the store among the open warehouse ion order to minimize the total cost of the store's cost and the maintenance cost.
+The objective is to choose which warehouse to open and to divide the stores among the open warehouses in order to minimize the total cost of supply and maintenance costs.

 CFN model
 =========

-We create Boolean variables for the warehouses (i.e., open or not) and integer variables for the store, with domain size the number of warehouses to represent to wich warehouse the store will take suplies.
+We create Boolean variables for the warehouses (i.e., open or not) and integer variables for the stores, with domain size the number of warehouses to represent to which warehouse the store will take supplies.

-Hard binary constraints represent that a store cannnot take suplies from a closed warehouse.
+Hard binary constraints represent that a store cannot take supplies from a closed warehouse.
 Soft unary constraints represent the maintenance cost of the warehouses.
-Soft unary constraints represent the store's cost regarding wich warehouse to take supplies from.
+Soft unary constraints represent the store's cost regarding which warehouse to take supplies from.

 Data
 ====